 - Although true potato seeds carry much less disease than tubers, some diseases do infect seeds.
 For this reason, you should not import TPS from other countries.

 This guide is a little bit different.
 I probably don’t need to tell you what a potato looks like or how it is used.
 You could fill a library with books written on everything from the history of the potato to laboratory techniques for the manipulation of its genome.
 There is no sense in rehashing topics that have been covered many times already, in depth, by people who are far more authoritative than I will ever be.
-So, I am not going to describe the characteristics of commercial potatoes or provide instructions for growing from tubers.
+So, I am not going to describe the characteristics of mass market potatoes or provide instructions for growing from tubers.
 Instead, I am going to focus in this guide on growing potatoes from true potato seeds (TPS) and evaluating, propagating, and maintaining what you produce.
 I will also discuss potato classification, because learning how to grow potatoes from true potato seeds will give you access to many more types of potatoes than you have probably been exposed to before.